docker-mailserver/docker-mailserver/docs/content/config/advanced/kubernetes.md

     !!! attention "Static Configuration"

-        With the configuration shown above, you can **not** dynamically add accounts as the configuration file mounted into the mail server can not be written to.

-        Use persistent volumes for production deployments.
+        With the inline `postfix-accounts.cf` file configured above, as the content is fixed you cannot persist modifications (_adding/removing accounts_).

+        For production deployments, use persistent volumes instead to support dynamic config files.

+    !!! tip "Modularize your `ConfigMap`"

+        [Kustomize][kustomize] can be a useful tool as it supports creating a `ConfigMap` from multiple files.

 === "`PersistentVolumeClaim`"

-    Thereafter, we need persistence for our data.
+    To persist data externally from the DMS container, configure a `PersistentVolumeClaim` (PVC).
 Make sure you have a storage provisioner and that you choose the correct `storageClassName`.

     ```yaml
     ---